 1. Vast and varied experience

-You may wonder how many hours of experience you need to apply to vet school.
+You may wonder how many hours of animal or veterinary related experience you need to apply.
 There isn’t an exact answer.
-Every program varies, with some listing requirements and others offering suggestions.
+Every program varies, with some listing requirements and others offering recommendations.
 Vet schools also require both animal experience and activities that involve working directly with a veterinarian.
-On top of that, selection committees really want to see that applicants have been exposed to multiple veterinary careers.

-You should make sure you’re acquiring true hands-on experience with animals as well.
+In addition to helping your applications, you should make sure you’re acquiring true hands-on experience with animals as well.
 It’s the best way to get a feel for what it’s like to practice veterinary medicine.

 “It’s one thing to have book knowledge,” Dr. Webb offers.
 “It’s another to actually have hands-on experience and really know this profession is for you.”